-“I have seen many, many animals spend time with the body of a departed loved one, and I think that it’s important for them.
-Wolves will sit and howl around a departed pack member if they are in a safe place, as do many other animals.
+“I have seen many, many animals spend time with the body of a departed loved one, and I think that it’s important for them," says Sally Morgan, a holistic physical therapist for pets and people.
+"Wolves will sit and howl around a departed pack member if they are in a safe place, as do many other animals.
 If a person can bear it, I think it is kind to your remaining pet to see the body of the departed and spend time if he chooses to with the body.”

 4Stay Strong Through the Long-Haul

+Give your pets time, and allow them to feel what they’re feeling.
+Your pet's depression can be hard to watch, but don’t try to ignore their grief—or your own.
+Just like us, our pets need time to work through their feelings of loss according to their own timeline.
 Morgan notes that she has seen animals grieve for weeks or even a few months.
-Just like us, our pets need time to work through their feelings of loss according to their own timeline.
 Of course, if your animal’s health is affected, be sure to consult your veterinarian.

 5Provide Stimulation and Return to Routines

 We need to enjoy the time we still have with the pets that are here.
 They can find solace in getting back to the routine, and with interactive games and training.
 According to Thomas, bonding over exercise is priceless, but it's also important to work out their mind.

 6Give Them Calming Relief